ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 #### Consistency

 There is no fork in the Registry: everyone with access to its contents sees the same sequence of entries, and can check its consistency with any Receipts they have collected.
-TS implementations SHOULD provide a mechanism to verify that the state of the Registry encoded in an old Receipt is consistent with the current Registry state.
+SCITT implementations SHOULD provide a mechanism to verify that the state of the Registry encoded in an old Receipt is consistent with the current Registry state.

 #### Replayability and Auditing

 Everyone with access to the Registry can check the correctness of its contents.
 In particular,

-- the TS defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Registry at the time of registraton, and must then yield the same result.
+- the SCITT instance defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Registry at the time of registraton, and must then yield the same result.

 - The ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.

-- The TS SHOULD store evidence about the resolution of distributed identifiers into manifests.
+- The SCITT instance SHOULD store evidence about the resolution of distributed identifiers into manifests.

-- The TS MAY additionally support verifiability of client authentication and access control.
+- The SCITT instance MAY additionally support verifiability of client authentication and access control.

 #### Governance and Bootstrapping

-The TS needs to support governance, with well-defined procedures for allocating resources to operate the Registry (e.g., for provisioning trusted hardware and registering their attestation materials in the Registry) and for updating its code (e.g., relying on Transparent Claims about code updates, secured on the Registry itself, or on some auxiliary TS).
+The SCITT instance needs to support governance, with well-defined procedures for allocating resources to operate the Registry (e.g., for provisioning trusted hardware and registering their attestation materials in the Registry) and for updating its code (e.g., relying on Transparent Claims about code updates, secured on the Registry itself, or on some auxiliary SCITT instance).

 Governance procedures, their auditing, and their transparency are implementation specific.
-The TS SHOULD document them.
+The SCITT instance SHOULD document them.

-- Governance may be based on a consortium of members that are jointly responsible for the TS, or automated based on the contents of an auxiliary governance TS.
+- Governance may be based on a consortium of members that are jointly responsible for the SCITT instance, or automated based on the contents of an auxiliary governance SCITT instance.

 - Governance typically involves additional records in the Registry to enable its auditing.
 Hence, the Registry may contain both Transparent Claims and governance entries.

-- Issuers, Verifiers, and third-party auditors may review the TS governance before trusting the service, or on a regular basis.
+- Issuers, Verifiers, and third-party auditors may review the SCITT instance governance before trusting the service, or on a regular basis.

 ## Verifying Transparent Claims {#validation}